1989 – present (30 years)

 - Alan Robert (1989 – present)

-Life of Agony is an alternative metal band from Brooklyn, NY who are known to incorporate hardcore and thrash elements into their music, however they have a wide range of influences, including reggae (Bob Marley) and alternative rock (Radiohead).
-They formed in 1989 after Keith Caputo was looking for musicians to form a rock band, he eventually recruited his cousin, Joey Z on guitar and long-time friend Alan Robert on bass.
+Life of Agony is an alternative metal band from Brooklyn, NY formed in 1989.
+The lineup initially comprised vocalist Mina Caputo and her cousin Joey Z on guitar, and long-time friend Alan Robert on bass.
 Type O Negative's drummer Sal Abruscato was hired to record albums 'River Runs Red' and 'Ugly' on drums.
 He re-joined the band when they reformed in 2003.

 After releasing two albums with this line-up, Sal left due to musical differences, and recruited a drummer for the recording/touring of 'Soul Searching Sun.'
-Keith Caputo felt that the band's original spirit had left the band, and decided to quit in 1997.
-After a few tours with several vocalists, including Whitfield Crane, the singer from Ugly Kid Joe, the band officially disbanded in 1999.
+Caputo felt that the band's original spirit had left the band, and decided to quit in 1997.
+After a tour with replacement vocalist Whitfield Crane, the singer from Ugly Kid Joe, the band officially disbanded in 1999.

 In 2003, the band reunited with their original line-up and played two sold-out shows before their home-town crowd, receiving great reception.
 This eventually led to a new studio album in 2005, namely 'Broken Valley'.
-The band broke up again in 2012, and a reunion is highly unlikely as singer Keith Caputo underwent a sex change in 2011, becoming Mina Caputo.
+Caputo came out as transgender in 2011.
+The band broke up again in 2012.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.